cosmos/sdk-tutorials/tutorials/7-cosmjs/2-first-steps.md

 To summarize, this section has explored:

-* How to gain familiarity with ComsJS by implementing a basic feature of the Cosmos Ecosystem, the ability to send tokens via the `bank` module.
+* How to gain familiarity with CosmJS by implementing a basic feature of the Cosmos Ecosystem, the ability to send tokens via the `bank` module.
 * How to clone a ready-made test repository and install the required modules in order to experiment with CosmJS, for which NodeJs and Visual Studio Code will be required.
 * How to connect to a public node in the Cosmos Ecosystem, acquire a wallet address on a testnet, and create a key for an imaginary user for the purposes of experimenting.
 * How to add your imports, define your connection, get a balance, get the faucet address, prepare a signing client, and successfully send tokens on a chain being run by someone else.